Federico Macheda: Panathinaikos

-Macheda signed a three-year contract with Superleague Greece club Panathinaikos in September 2018.
+Macheda signed a three-year contract with Super League Greece club Panathinaikos in September 2018.
 In his first season, he scored eleven goals (ten in the league and one in the Greek Cup against Panetolikos) in 28 appearances.

 He started the 2019–20 season with a goal in a 1–1 away draw against Lamia and a week later added another in a 3–1 home defeat against OFI.
 His brace against Volos on 1 March 2020 took him to 13 goals in all competitions, equalling his best for a single season.
 His goal in the first match back from the three-month COVID-19 pandemic suspension set a new personal best, and he finished the season with 15.

 In September 2020, Macheda agreed a contract extension until the summer of 2023.
 On 19 December 2021, he completed 100 appearances for the club, becoming the 13th foreign player to achieve the milestone.